A-Lehmann-Elektro-AG/solar-flow-grafana/README.md

 ### Color Palette
 You can define such colors as:
-- `Solar Color` - the color of the solar panel production flow
+- `Solar Color` - the color of the solargu panel production flow
 - `Grid Color` - the color of the grid energy flow
 - `Load Color` - the color of the load energy flow
 - `Lines Color` - the color of the lines connecting the points